 - Noor Quest is great for learning Surahs in a fun way – Apple Store – Google Play/Android

 - For more ideas check out this post – Top 5 Islamic Apps for Kids

 44. Get your kids to help you plan your Eid decorations, and help you decorate when the time comes.

 - You can make your own

-- Try Modern Eid, there decorations are gorgeous and deinfitely very modern
+- Try Modern Eid, their decorations are gorgeous

-- There’s some great options for Eid Decorations on Amazon
+- There are some great options for Eid Decorations on Amazon

 - For the Australians, check out Muslim Stickers Australia